DIY a felt Christmas tree and felt snowman with this easy Christmas craft for kids!

 I enlisted my 8 year old (I have no idea why he is wearing a coat!) to help cut.
 He loved it, and even made the snowman a mustache.

-Finishing the Wall Felt Christmas Scene
+Decorating the Felt Christmas Wall Scene

 I decided to create simple little gift packages to place under the tree.
 Each gift is labeled one of our names.